yaqwsx/yaqwsx/README.md

 I consider myself a “proper full-stack developer”.
 I can go anywhere from designing a custom circuit on PCB, through programming of the microcontroller, to the development of a desktop application up to running web services in the cloud.
-If I need to, I can even program FGPA, though I don’t prefer to.
+If I need to, I can even program FPGA, though I don’t prefer to.
 I am also not afraid of designing mechanical constructions, however, this rather a hobby than something I was educated in and I am a master in.
 However, I know how to run a mill, lathe, I can program a CNC machine or control a laser cutter.